-No binding on shoes eases any pressure points on the foot.
+The absence of binding on certain shoes, serves the purpose of alleviating pressure points on the foot.

 What is the difference between full sole and split sole?

-A full sole ballet shoe features a continuous suede outsole and a split sole ballet shoe has a two part suede outsole, one at the ball of the foot and one at the heel.
-The full sole helps to develop the intrinsic muscles through resistance and the split sole allows the foot to arch without resistance.
+A full sole ballet shoe features a continuous suede outsole and a split sole ballet shoe has a two-part suede outsole, one at the ball of the foot and one at the heel.
+The full sole aids in developing the intrinsic muscles through resistance, while the split sole configuration allows the foot to arch without resistance.